Peru

 What's Included

-- Breakfast every day, 6 lunches and 6 dinners
+- Daily breakfast, 6 lunches and 6 dinners

-- Transportation within Peru (private vans and train to Machu Picchu)
+- Transportation within Peru by private vans, plus train travel to Machu Picchu

 - Local English-speaking guides throughout the trip

-- All activities, entrance fees and experiences mentioned in the itinerary
+- All activities, entrance fees and experiences listed in the itinerary

 Accommodations